grlwholifts/OnRoad/README.md

 - Type of accidents - rash driving, drunken driving, vehicle skidding, overriding
 - Speed of vehicles at the time of accidents

-Next, hidden patterns and facts from these clusters using a *priori* algorithm are extracted.
+Next, hidden patterns and facts from these clusters are extracted.
 These hidden patterns give analysis on various unknown risk factors for fatal accidents and predict accident-prone areas.

 ### OnRoad App :